icst2021satool/subsumption-experiment/README.md

 ## Running the experiment

 The following scripts and programs should be run from the ``scripts`` directory.
-Do not forget setting up **python** and **numpy** package before running the scripts below (you do not need to worry with installing these programs if you use the Dockerfile as described above)
+Do not forget setting up **python** and **numpy** package before running the scripts below (you do not need to worry about installing these programs if you use the Dockerfile as described above)

 ## Comparison of modified Jaguar and SAtool DUAs